Spindel/ruuvitag_exporter/README.md

 License: Since it's a network service, I licensed it under Affero GPLv3.
 In short, it means that if you fork it, modify it, and use it, you still need to share your changes with the users.
 Not a very difficuly requirement.

+# cross compiling for armv7

+I documented this in the past [over at work](https://www.modio.se/cross-compiling-rust-binaries-to-armv7.html)

+The steps there are still relevant, I had to look them up to cross compile this.